lotrekagency/lotree/README.md

     animations.insert((new MyAnimation())->setStrip(&strip)->setRepetitions(4));
 }
 ```
-As you can see you need to set the current strip and the repetitions for the current animation.
+As you can see you need to set the current strip reference and the times you want to repeat your animation.

 ## License